 - The course must be offered by an accredited institution.

 - You must receive a grade of C or better, “pass” if a “pass/fail” course or a rating of “completed,” and you must receive college credit.

 - The course must be approved by your manager via the Tuition Assistance website prior to enrollment or completion of the course.

 - Courses must be scheduled outside of normal business hours, i.e., evening or weekend classes.

 Are certificate programs covered under the Tuition Assistance program?

 Certificate programs are covered under the Tuition Assistance program if they are offered by an accredited institution that issues a pass/fail grade or a rating of completed and you receive college credit.
 Tests required for certification are NOT covered under Tuition Assistance but may be approved through your department from your department’s budget.

 Are educational seminars, conferences and training programs covered under the Tuition Assistance program?

-Educational seminars, conferences and training programs are covered as they’re required to maintain your skills and contribute to your development.
-These programs are funded through each organization's operating budget and are generally not part of the Tuition Assistance program.
-To receive information or approval for these courses, you need to have a discussion with you manager.
+Educational seminars, conferences and training programs are not covered under the Tuition Assistance program.
+However, if these types of programs are required to help you maintain your skills and contribute to your development, they may be funded under each organization’s operating budget.
+To receive information about or approval for these types of programs, you'll need to have a discussion with your manager.